aykhan019/zust/README.md

 Zust Social Media App is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

----

-Congratulations!
-You now have Zust Social Media App set up and ready to use with Visual Studio 2022.
-If you have any questions or need further assistance, please refer to the documentation or reach out to the community for support.
-Happy coding! 🚀

 ## Project Showcase

 Check out this YouTube video showcasing Zust Social Media App: